bernhardAxonIvy/doc/source/axonivy/migration/_wizardMigration.rst

 Migration:

 #.
-Do a backup of all the system database and all your data of your Axon ivy Engine.
+Do a backup of the system database and all your data of your Axon ivy Engine.
 #.
 Use the :ref:`migration-wizard` to migrate crucial configuration files to the
    new |ivy-engine|.
 You can start using the wizard by starting the new
    |ivy-engine|.
 Browse to the |ivy-engine| URI (e.g., http://localhost:8080) and